How to Use Multiple Inboxes in Gmail

 What are the advantages of having multiple inboxes in Gmail?

 It can be a huge advantage to have all of your email in one place.
-Logging into multiple Gmail accounts can get cumbersome, and it’s easy to miss email if you don’t constantly check the other account.
-Depending on the number of emails you receive, Gmail’s built in functionality may be all that you need.
+Logging into multiple Gmail accounts can get cumbersome, and it’s easy to miss emails if you don’t constantly check the other accounts.
+Depending on the number of emails you receive, Gmail’s built-in functionality may be all that you need.

 How does Keeping work?